mcconville/blog/_posts/blog/2019-05-27-kubecon-europe-reflection.md

 [Mental Health in Tech - Dr Jennifer Akullian](https://kccnceu19.sched.com/event/NyYU/mental-health-in-tech-dr-jennifer-akullian-growth-coaching-institute)

-Was happily surprised to see this on the agenda of Cloud Tech conference.
-I've been managing a development team for almost two years now, and try to be conscious of the human challenges, as well as the work challenges we face - so I welcome any insight into the subject of mental health in technology.
+Was happily surprised to see this on the agenda of a cloud technology conference.
+Even happier to see it so well attended.
+I've been managing a development team for almost two years now, and try to be conscious of the human challenges, as well as the work challenges we face - they're real.
+So I welcome any insight into the subject of mental health in technology.

 Jennifer recounted a few personal stories and perspectives.
 She shared some eye opening statistics about the rates and weights of mental health challenges in the tech workplace, and gave a few pointers of advice.